Home

 Unless a donation is specified as being for a particular dog or cause, it will be used towards the following:

-• Boarding Kennels - We are lucky to have a wonderful lady who allows us regular use of kennels at a reduced rate of £4 per dog per day.
-However, it only takes 2 dogs to need boarding for a week and we have a £56 bill to pay.
+• Boarding Kennels - We are lucky to have a wonderful lady who allows us regular use of kennels at a reduced rate of £5 per dog per day.
+However, it only takes 2 dogs to need boarding for a week and we have a £56 bill to pay - and we can often have up to 10 dogs in boarding!

 • Reimbursing Fosterers - Our foster carers open their hearts and homes freely, and never expect reimbursing.
 However, if a fosterer has incurred unexpected expenses (such as an ear infection or a special diet for a fostered dog) we offer them funds towards these costs.